Maui Jim Maui Invitational

 Although Maui Jim Maui Invitational is one of the longest running and respected pre-season college basketball tournaments, competition from new team showcases add mounting pressure on keeping the event on top for fans, teams and sponsors.
 Each year presents new opportunities to keep the tournament exciting, new and fresh.

 New online strategies and on-campus engagements create a year-round discussion for the Maui Jim Maui Invitational.
-The campaign has helped to keep the annual event top of mind during football and basketball season and has helped extend mainline opportunities for sponsors.
+The campaign has helped to keep the annual event top of mind during football and basketball season and has helped extend mainland opportunities for sponsors.

 ISLAND FEVER MATCHES HOOP PASSION